Mando75/typeorm-graphql-loader/README.md

    * id of the entity regardless of whether the client asked for it in the graphql query **/ requiredSelectFields?: string[];
+  // Include if wanting to perform a search on database columns search?: SearchOptions
 **;

 /**